-The kingdom of Perumpak is located on the island of Sumbawa, Desa Leseng, Kecamatan Moyo Hulu, kabupaten Sumbawa.
+The kingdom of Perumpak is located on the island of Sumbawa, Desa Leseng, sub-district Moyo Hulu, District Sumbawa.

 Kingdom Parumpak is famous for the story of Baduk Kakiang, a story that tells that two people, who supposedly said they were magic and immune to any weapon.
 Baduk and Kakiang want to test the immunity and the supernatural powers of both.
 After hours of reply to each other’s blows and the best powers they have had, the fight never ended and neither one of them was a winner.

 Then the two gave pauses in their fight and agreed to release the talisman believed to be a source of strength and immunity they had; after both released the talisman, the two started the fight again and soon both fell and collapsed lifeless due to a machete pierced on the body to each other .
 The villagers buried both on the hill beside olat maras which until now we can still visit.

 The 14th-century Nagarakretagama mentioned several principalities identified to be on Sumbawa; Dompu, Bima, Sape and Sang Hyang Api volcanic island just offcoast of northeast Sumbawa.
 Four principalities in western Sumbawa were dependencies of the Majapahit Empire of eastern Java.
 Because of Sumbawa’s natural resources, it was regularly invaded by outside forces – from Javanese, Balinese, Makassarese, Dutch and Japanese.
 The Dutch first arrived in 1605, but did not effectively rule Sumbawa until the early 20th century.